aferrero2707/PIXLSUS/README.md

 For example, to view the main page here, you can go to: http://patdavid.github.io/PIXLSUS/<br/>
 and to view the `Sample` post, simply go to: http://patdavid.github.io/PIXLSUS/Sample/

- > Before the preview pages will be built you must have at least one commit in your fork, and you should give it a few minutes to build the first time (though subsequent builds should be faster).
+ > Before the preview pages will be built you must have at least one commit in your fork (creating your own sub-folder and index.md file should be enough), and you should give it a few minutes to build the first time (though subsequent builds should be faster).
 7.